tusharthe/tusharthe/README.md

 🔹 **What I do:**  I focus on Laravel backends, Vue.js frontends, real‑time systems, and performant databases.
 I care deeply about clean architecture, readable code, and delivering delightful user experiences that scale.
 I craft efficient solutions through code, explore the fascinating world of artificial intelligence, and architect scalable cloud infrastructures.

-🔹 **Freelance Work:** I help small businesses optimize their cloud presence, specializing in **AWS EC2 configurations** and cloud migrations.
+🔹 **Freelance Work:** Completed a postgraduate program in DevOps from Purdue University.
+As a freelancer, I have helped small businesses with AWS EC2 configuration and cloud setup.

 🔹 **Mission:** To leverage technology in solving real-world problems and continuously learn cutting-edge technologies.